daveprowse/linux-security/labs/lab-18/lab-18.md

 # Lab 18 - AppArmor Basics ⚙️

 AppArmor is a Linux Security Module that is used primarily in Debian and Ubuntu systems.
 It is designed to help protect the applications that you run on your server.
+It is an example of Mandatory Access Control (MAC).

 In this lab we will: